Purchase Order Agreement: What it is and How it Works?

 4. Contract purchase order

-Contract purchase orders reference master agreements that establish detailed terms and conditions for an ongoing business relationship.
+A contract purchase order is a PO that references a master agreement establishing detailed terms and conditions for an ongoing business relationship.
 The PO itself may be brief because it incorporates extensive terms by reference to the underlying contract.

 This type is common in complex procurement scenarios where legal, technical, and commercial terms have been negotiated separately.
 The contract PO serves as a release mechanism under the master agreement framework.